elakkiap/US-Wildfire-Analysis/README.md

 The Jupyter notebook which combines all the visualizations <br/>
 (The visualizations for "Heat Map" are unable to load on Github, uploaded two separate images named "number_of_wildfires.JPG" and "size_of_wildfires.JPG").

-other_files folder has all the files that were used for arriving at the inferences drawn in the US Wildfire Analysis.ipynb.
+other_work folder has all the files that were used for arriving at the inferences drawn in the US Wildfire Analysis.ipynb.
 More visualization results are included in these files

 # Third-Party Modules
 Pandas <br/>